 The California Lemon Law Lawyers at Young & Young APC aggressively represent clients throughout California.
-If you have purchased or leased a vehicle in California that is defective or has been subject to multiple repair attempts, you need to contact a California Lemon Law firm today.
+If you have purchased or leased a vehicle in Los Angeles, or throughout California that is defective or has been subject to multiple repair attempts, you need to contact a California Lemon Law firm today.
 You may be entitled to a replacement vehicle, refund or cash settlement.

 Dodge is one of the oldest and most instantly recognized car brands in the United States and around the world.
 Almost 100 years ago, the owner of Chrysler purchased the Dodge Brothers car manufacturing company and began producing some of the most memorable car models in automotive history.
 Now, many decades later, some Dodge vehicles have annoying and even dangerous defects and reliability issues that qualify them as lemons under California law.
 California’s Lemon Law Statute describes lemons as vehicles with the following issues: